-The assessment committee may seek additional information about you or your application.
+The Advisory Group may seek additional information about you or your application.
 They may do this from within the Commonwealth, even if the sources are not nominated by you as referees.
-The assessment committee may also consider information about you that is available through the normal course of business.
+The Advisory Group may also consider information about you that is available through the normal course of business.

-The assessment committee recommends to the Decision Maker which applications to approve for a grant.
+The Advisory Group recommends to the Decision Maker which applications to approve for a grant.